Generalized ballistic-conductive heat conduction in isotropic materials: The rate equations for and with Onsager reciprocity in the case where has odd parity

-In \eqref{eqn:heat_1} wee see that relaxation time $\tau^q=\tau+\tau^J$ is given by two contributions: the first comes from the relaxation time of the flux and the second comes from the relaxation time of the internal variable.
+In \eqref{eqn:heat_1} wee see that relaxation time $\tau^q=\tau+\tau^J$ is given by two contributions: the first comes from the relaxation time of the heat flux (see \eqref{eqn:54}$_1$) and the second comes from the relaxation time of the internal variable (see \eqref{tauJ}).